grafana/developer-advocacy/projects/Grafana Office Hours/GOH 15 - Agentless monitoring for Prometheus in Grafana Cloud.md

 				- transforming or filtering out metrics (for example, to avoid cost)
 				- changing routing
 - Future plans for Metrics Endpoint
+	- scraping at intervals
+	-
 - Outro
 	- If people want to learn more about this topic, where should they go?
 	- Docs: https://grafana.com/docs/grafana-cloud/monitor-infrastructure/integrations/integration-reference/integration-metrics-endpoint/
 	- Blog post: https://grafana.com/blog/2023/09/21/introducing-agentless-monitoring-for-prometheus-in-grafana-cloud/
+	- Grafana Agent

 - In our docs, we say we shouldn't do agentless config because we want a man in the middle so that we can change the routing if we want to.
 Agentless is awesome if you can make it work.
 When should we not do this?
 Convenience vs functionality.
 What about being able to transform metrics through Agent too?
 Filter things out from Agent to avoid cost.